 Other tools to help create Gantt charts

-We use Smartsheet to managed detailed Gantt charts (where the dependencies can change regularly) and BaseCamp (a popular project management tool) to not only keep track of all the tasks, but also enable all team members to make comment, start discussions and mark their jobs complete.
-The downfall with these programs is they either cost money (and the price increases as you add team members) and you have to learn a whole new system, so it’s good to have a simple tool that’s included in a program you probably already have – Microsoft Excel.
+We use Smartsheet to managed detailed Gantt charts (where the dependencies can change regularly).
+Likewise BaseCamp (a popular project management tool) not only keeps track of all the tasks, but also enables all team members to make comments, start discussions and mark their jobs as complete.

-We’ve used these project management tools to manage all the steps in the process of:
+We’ve used these project management tools, like an Excel Gantt Chart, to manage all the steps in the process of:

 - Setting someone up in their new bookkeeping business for National Bookkeeping,